- 50 minutes

 - Navigating a large worksheet with double-click tricks.

 - Using a two-word macro to fix an annoying problem in Excel where the used range of Excel expands beyond your actual work area.

-- Restoring the Workbook Sharing and Track Changes commands that have vanished in certain builds of Office 365.
+- Restoring the Workbook Sharing and Track Changes commands that have vanished in certain builds of Microsoft 365.